 List was the perfect family man.
-But then things went wrong.
-List was also known as being an aloof, cold man with few friends.
-His lack of social skills caused him many problems, one being his history of losing jobs.
+Until then things went drastically wrong.
+Despite his seemingly pristine life, List was also known for being an aloof, cold man with few friends.
+His lack of social skills caused him many problems, even leading to repeated job losses.
 So John List killed his perfect family and started a new one.
 And he almost got away with it.

 On November 9, 1971, after the children left for school, List shot his wife Helen in the back of the head as she was drinking her coffee.
 He went upstairs and shot his 84-year-old mother.
 He took a break and made himself lunch.
 Then, he went to the bank to close his accounts and cash his mother’s savings bonds.

 Being the religious man that he was, List wrote to his pastor after committing the murders.
 According to List, he was attempting to save his family’s souls because the 1970s had become a sinful time.
-List believed that his family was succumbing to temptation especially after his daughter expressed her interest in becoming an actress—he viewed the occupation as corrupt and linked to Satan.
+List believed that his family was succumbing to temptation, especially after his daughter expressed her interest in becoming an actress—he viewed the occupation as corrupt and linked to Satan.
 However, many criminal profilers concluded that List fabricated this motive in order to ease his mind and lessen his stress in his decision to murder his family.

 A New Life

 In order to create a bust of the aging List, Bender consulted a forensic psychologist in order to make a profile of the man.
 Bender also used family photographs to predict how he would age.
 The bust depicted List with a receding hairline, sagging jaws, and a pair of glasses.
-Bender’s theory that List would use glasses to disguise himself by seeming more important than he was would be proven true—when List was arrested he was wearing the exact style Bender had envisioned.
+Bender’s theory that List would use glasses to disguise himself as someone more important than he was, would be proven accurate—when List was arrested he was wearing the exact style of glasses Bender had envisioned.

-On March 21, 2008, List died of complications from pneumonia at age 82 while in prison custody at St. Francis Medical Center in Trenton, New Jersey.
+On March 21, 2008, List died of complications from pneumonia at age 82 while in custody at St. Francis Medical Center in Trenton, New Jersey.